javiermzl/CCN-Whale-Recognition/README.md

 # Image-Recognition
-Neural Networks and Deep Learning with TensorFlow and Keras.
+Convolutional Neural Network with TensorFlow and Keras for image classification.